maiziezhoulab/BfimputeBenchmark/README.md

 ## Attached Packages
 `BfimputePaper` is a software integrating scRNA-seq analysis used for paper [Bfimpute: A Bayesian factorization method to recover single-cell RNA sequencing data](https://doi.org/10.1101/2021.02.10.430649).
-So the attached functions used in this package may have different names or parameters from their other versions.
-In order to avoid errors, it will be a good choice to install the following packages manually before installing `BfimputePaper`.
-Also, some packages we use are only published in github which can not be installed
+Some packages we used are only published in github and some attached functions used in this package may have different names or parameters from their other versions.
+In order to avoid errors, please install the following packages before installing `BfimputePaper` and check the `sessioninfo()` if some functions do not workout:
-automatically:

 ```R
 # Splatter